Ashok-0003/repo-3/Appendix/Data-&-AI/Data-Governance-Blueprints/Blueprint-3-%2D-CDM-and-IDW.md

-Content in this section is subject to change as new features are released.
+Content in this section is subject to change as new features are released!
+It for now reflects what has been presented in the blueprint demo on 15th April 2021.

 # Data Flow :
 ![image.png](/.attachments/image-2cdf3089-d810-4069-876c-cd190d51ecfa.png)